-Has this rating been discussed with this f culty member?
+Has this rating been discussed with this faculty member?

 ☐ Yes ☐ No (attach explanation)

 Signature of Evaluator Date:

 Signature of Faculty Member Date :

 Number of pages attached to report:

 Signature of Academic Dean/Director Date:

-options for remediation should be commi Expectations" is noted in Spoken English Competency, nicated in writing as an addendum to this form.
-A copy e forwarded through the dean to the Vice President for
+\ If "Does Not Meet FSU's High Expectations" is noted in Spoken English Competency, options for remediation should be communicated in writing as an addendum to this form.
+A copy of the form with the addendum should be forwarded through the dean to the Vice President for Faculty Development and Advancement.

-report must be forwarded with the appro d as "Does Not Meet FSU's High Expectations," this priate recommendations for improvement (including a able) to the Provost and the President through the Vice
+\\ If "Overall Performance" is rated as "Does Not Meet FSU's High Expectations," this report must be forwarded with the appropriate recommendations for improvement (including a Performance Improvement Plan, if applicable) to the Provost and the President through the Vice President for Faculty Advancement.

-Signature of the Provost Date
+Signature of the Provost

+Date

-Signature of the President Date
+Signature of the President

+Date